Statement of Purpose

 While pursuing my undergraduate degree in dentistry at The Oxford Dental College, Bangalore, India, my interest for Forensic Sciences grew.
 I was intrigued when I came across a chapter, on the significance of teeth and their remains in forensic science, in the textbook of “Oral and Maxillofacial Radiology”.
 This chapter in the final year of my studies, added to my initial interest in this field, which had developed during my childhood when I would read the fictional books such as Sherlock Holmes and Robin Cook on crime, investigation, analysis and justice.

-This fascination for the discipline led me to enroll myself into a yearlong certification course in Forensic Odontology, at International Forensic Sciences, Maharashtra, India, and I successfully completed it during my internship at dental school.
+This fascination for the discipline led me to enroll myself into a yearlong certification course in Forensic Odontology, held by International Forensic Sciences(IFS), Maharashtra, India, and I successfully completed it during my internship at dental school.
 A forensic odontologist also known as a forensic dentist, is the one who identifies, assesses and analyzes the teeth, jaws and the surrounding maxillofacial structures in the deceased or living, in order to prevail justice over the innocent and convict the guilty.
-Forensic dentists play an important role in mass disaster and catastrophic situations as teeth are the anatomical structures to decompose last in the case of deceased individuals.
+Forensic dentists play an important role in mass disaster and catastrophic situations as teeth are the anatomical structures to decompose in the last in case of deceased individuals.
 This characteristic possessed by the teeth, is most useful in extracting the DNA, evaluating and comparing ante mortem with post mortem records and in enabling one to identify an individual based on oral findings.

 The program of forensic science and criminology at George Mason University is ranked 17th in the country, apart from being one of the pioneers in offering the concentration in biometric analysis for graduates.
 With the knowledge I am able to gather from what my professors teach me, I have great opportunities ahead of me in the future for internship, in the private and government forensic agencies either to work in the lab or in the field in the areas like Northern Virginia and Washington D.C., which would help me gain much more practical knowledge in different techniques to resolve the cases with the emergence of new qualitative and quantitative tools and techniques researched and developed in the biomedical centres.